Japanese cuisine: Seasonings

 Traditional Japanese food is typically seasoned with a combination of dashi, soy sauce, sake and mirin, vinegar, sugar, and salt.
 A modest number of herbs and spices may be used during cooking as a hint or accent, or as a means of neutralizing fishy or gamy odors present.
 Examples of such spices include ginger, perilla and takanotsume (鷹の爪) red pepper.

-Intense condiments such as wasabi or Japanese mustard are provided as condiments to raw fish, due to their effect on the mucus membrane which paralyze the sense of smell, particularly from fish odors.
+Intense condiments, such as wasabi or Japanese mustard, are provided as condiments to raw fish, due to their effect on the mucous membrane which paralyze the sense of smell, particularly from fish odors.
 A sprig of mitsuba or a piece of yuzu rind floated on soups are called ukimi.
 Minced shiso leaves and myoga often serve as yakumi, a type of condiment paired with tataki of katsuo or soba.
 Shichimi is also a very popular spice mixture often added to soups, noodles and rice cakes.
 Shichimi is a chilli-based spice mix which contains seven spices: chilli, sansho, orange peel, black sesame, white sesame, hemp, ginger, and nori.